Kinship Verification through a Forest Neural Network: Conclusion

-We introduced an innovative approach that leverages face classification algorithms for kinship verification through their face representations and incorporates graph neural network operators.
-Our proposal denotes how to apply each CNN network as an expert system and combine their outputs with the forest neural network.
-We have developed an algorithm that considers the disjoint nature of face components and fuses their outcomes to increase verification accuracy through the forest neural network and center loss.
-Employing these methods, we have achieved accuracy on par with the cutting-edge.
-This result should provide reassurance about the effectiveness of our approach.
+We introduced an innovative algorithm, Forest Neural Network~(FNN), that leveraged face classification algorithms for kinship verification by exploiting their face representations and incorporating graph neural network operators.
+Our proposal outlined the application of each CNN network as an expert system and fed its outputs into FNN.
+This graph-based algorithm accounted for the disjoint nature of facial components, fused their processed features to enhance kinship verification accuracy, and achieved performance on par with the cutting edge.
+Results provided reassurance about the effectiveness of our approach in kinship verification.

-Moreover, we provide a new combination of loss functions, especially the center loss, to gradually engage in training our architecture and indicate the structure of the kinship classification module so that the output of the fully connected layers is used in the center loss.
+Moreover, we proposed a new combination of loss functions, particularly including the center loss, to gradually train our architecture and the kinship classification module.
+The outputs of the fully connected layers were given to the center loss to compress the features of each class and separate classes from each other.

-In addition, we reveal the effectiveness of high-resolution images for KinfaceW-I since they were gathered from various photos.
-Converting them to high resolution can mitigate their differences and enhance their accuracy.
+In addition, we demonstrated the effectiveness of high-resolution images on KinfaceW-I, as photos were collected from various sources.
+Converting them to high resolution can mitigate the differences among images and enhance classification accuracy.

+Furthermore, the proposed algorithm can be used alongside a face recognition system, eliminating the need to train kinship verification systems from raw facial images.